 Exploring Different Types of Customer Lifetime Value

-Customer Lifetime Value helps businesses make informed decisions about marketing strategies, product development, and customer retention efforts.
+Customer Lifetime Value helps businesses make informed decisions about marketing strategies, product development, and customer retention rate and efforts.
 There are various approaches to calculating it, each offering unique insights into customer behavior and revenue potential.

 Analyzing Historical Customer Lifetime Value Data